 The pie chart shows the amount in all the categories the customers are spending money in.
 Beneath that is all the set goals with the progress.

-change from buying things.
-For example: Say you buy a coffee for £2.20, the amount left of the pound will be put into your savings – in this case 80p
+Goals: The % of money you save on discounts will be put in here along withchange from buying things.
+For example: Say you buy a coffee for £2.20, the amount left of the pound will be put into your savings – in this case 80pwill be deposited.

 Local, recommended and popular.